piephpframework/framework/README.md

 ### Change PHP Include Path (Optional)

-In the `php.ini` file that is loaded for your php, find the line `include_path` and append the path to the `Object69` framework.
-Lets assume that you put the framework here `/usr/share/php/Object69` we then just append that to the `include_path` prefixed with a `:`
+In the `php.ini` file that is loaded for your php, find the line `include_path` and append the path to the `Pie` framework.
+Lets assume that you put the framework here `/usr/share/php/Pie` we then just append that to the `include_path` prefixed with a `:`

 Your include path might look something like this now:

 ```
-include_path = ".:/usr/share/php/Object69"
+include_path = ".:/usr/share/php/Pie"
 ```

 ### Routing